sammurraytuesta/Cancer-Classifier/README.md

 Classifier's diagnosis: Benign
 ```

+The above example details the voting process for a benign tumor.
+Below is the patient ID for a different patient:

 ```
 Enter a patient ID to see classification details: 899987
 ```

+The results depicted below are derived from the voting process for a malignant tumor:

 ```
        Attribute     Patient  Classifier        Vote